 Enjoy This Post?
 Share the Love!

 Years ago I got tired of dragging a heavy bag around.
 What to do?
 I learned to pack really light.
-Besides, as mentioned above, traveling the US for 5-weeks with only a small bag, I took the same suitcase as an exchange student for a summer in Europe.
+Besides, traveling the US for 5 weeks with only a small bag, I took the same suitcase as I did when I was an exchange student for a summer in Europe.
 I have kept this up not just to avoid excess airline fees but to avoid lugging extra baggage through subways, train stations and airports.
 Worst yet is arriving and discovering there is no working elevator or escalator in sight.

 Now the new bag fees make it more important to go light.
 Even overseas flights may have less leg room for stowing a bag, especially since entertainment systems take up more room.

 The best solution?
 Have a good plan for what to take and what to leave at home so you don’t have to check a bag.
 (An exception is allowed if you are traveling with skis!)

 Another reason to pack light?
 To avoid a trip with a lost bag!
 I had my bag lost in a non- stop one hour flight abroad!